 The School has entered into a strategic relationship with ADP TotalSource, Inc., a human resource management firm, typically known as "Professional Employer Organization" (PEO).
 Under a co-employment agreement, the PEO is the employer of record and is responsible for administering payroll, payroll taxes, provide employee benefits and assist with human resources and risk management.
 Accordingly, certain human resource related risks are transferred to the PEO.
 Nevertheless, the School may be subject to risks, including loss, penalties and fines related to employment practices, administrative error and omissions.

-Note 8 - Inter-fund Transfers
+Note 9 - Interfund Transfers

-Inter-fund transfers between governmental funds as of June 30, 2024 consist of the following:
+Interfund transfers in governmental fund consist of the following: